WanderingSpaceThinker/nonexistence/_posts/2021-10-31-Human-compatibility.md

 <ins>**What is and what isn't compatibility?**</ins>

-> In this context, compatibility is the propensity of two persons to get along, resulting from the interaction of the two psychotypes over time.
+> In this context, compatibility is the propensity of two people to get along, resulting from the interaction of the two psychotypes over time.

 For example, imagine you're very impulsive.
 You'll probably have a better experience with a calmer person that can stomach your tantrums, compared to someone that'll just pour oil on the fire...
 Unless you don't like calm people because you find them boring.

-That said, it's important to make the distinction between how you feel (like, love, hate...) for someone and your compatibility with them.
+That said, it's important to distinguish how you feel (like, love, hate...) for someone and your compatibility with them.
 Your feelings **will** be influenced by your compatibility, but they will mostly be the result of the time you spent together and the events you went through.

 What that means is:
 * you can be friend with someone you're not compatible with (e.g: if you were childhood friends).